One-cy/technical-test-2/README.md

              > initialValues={{username: '', email: '', password:''}}
   I also changed the default availability from 'not available' to 'available' tocheck if it was working.

+  - 5. Missing type for new project form on "Create" button (same solution as point 3)

+  - 6. project.name undefined : cause a crash from dev tool
+   Solution :  dans le span : {project.name?.toString()||'[find a project name]'}

+  - 7. Errorwhen accessing project Edit : error 500
+    solution : in api/src/controllers/project.js :
+  at line 22 : changed find to findOne

+  - 8. temps dépassé pour d'autres bugs...

 2.
 - Which feature did you develop and why ?
+Corrections mineures

 - Do you have any feedback about the code / architecture of the project and what was the difficulty you encountered while doing it ?
+Very well organised code, as I has no problem finding files based on the console errors